 If you’re planning to sell your home before buying the new property, will the bank accept a deposit from a property sale as genuine savings?

 What are genuine savings?

-The following is considered to be genuine savings:
+The following are considered to be genuine savings:

 - 3 months of regular savings.